Everything We Heard Played at BBC Proms: 8-Bit to Infinity

 A Landmark for Gaming

-The 21st Prom of this year’s event, ‘From 8-Bit to Infinity’ marked the first time that scores and compositions originally written for video games would be featured as part of the festival.
+The 21st Prom of 2022, ‘From 8-Bit to Infinity’ marked the first time that scores and compositions originally written for video games would be featured as part of the festival.
 The announcement was a big headline for the BBC and they treated it with respect through their coverage, praising the work of gaming composers as highly as they would any symphony or film score.
 This was an exciting moment for gamers who have long waited to see the medium receive more recognition as a form of art.

 The BBC officially described this concert as such;